Trio World Academy: Scholarships

-Trio World School ICSE
+Trio World School

-The ICSE wing of the school is known as Trio World School (TWS).
-The school follows a blended experiential curriculum until class 7.
-The school was founded on the principles of experiential learning and values.
-The school gives equal importance to academics and co-curricular activities.
+The ICSE wing of the institution operates under the name Trio World School (TWS).
+It follows a blended experiential curriculum up to Class 7, integrating hands-on learning with academic instruction.
+Founded on the principles of experiential education and core values, the school emphasizes a balanced approach, giving equal importance to academics and co-curricular activities.

-The cellist,Cellist Audun André perperik has, performed in the school in 2017.
+The cellist, Cellist Audun André perperik has, performed in the school in 2017.

 Karnataka Topper

 In the year 2022, Adi Kishore has topped the ICSE 10th Exam in Karnataka and ranked 2nd in India with 99.60%.

 Government School Support

 TWS students assist and teach English and mathematics at Kodigehalli Primary Government School.
 Every year, TRIO students raise funds to gift them uniforms, shoes, mats, and stationery.
 The toilet and school building were constructed with the help of the student council and management efforts.